L400-RTI/Training-material/workshop.md

 ## Modalities

 - Total workshop duration is 2-3 days.
-- Each section is accompanied with technical explanation of the Fabric Real-Time Intelligence component being used in the tutorial.
+- Each module is accompanied with technical explanation of the Fabric Real-Time Intelligence component being used in the tutorial.
 - Without the accompanied explanation, the tutorial can be completed in 1-2 days.

 ## Authors